jbelanger/archguru/README.md

 ## What is ArchGuru?

-ArchGuru is a revolutionary CLI platform that uses **competing AI model teams** to provide expert architectural guidance for any technical decision.
-Instead of relying on a single AI model, ArchGuru pits multiple AI teams against each other to give you the most comprehensive and reliable architectural recommendations.
+ArchGuru is a CLI platform that uses **competing AI model teams** to provide architectural guidance for any technical decision.
+Instead of relying on a single AI model, ArchGuru pits multiple AI teams against each other to give you multiple perspectives and reliable architectural recommendations.

 ### The Problem We Solve